Validate a domain using DNS CNAME record

 - Add a CNAME record:

-After you update your DNS records or token, you can either wait for the next background job or request an instant validation.
+After you update your DNS or HTTP configuration, you can either wait for the next background job or start an instant validation.
 The validation process starts right away or after a short delay, depending on the number of requests in the queue.

 Check the domain status to monitor the validation progress.
 After it completes, your domain status changes to Validated.